-The government is looking to mandate a QR code-based payment option using UPI at all shops and establishments with consumers opting for this method of payment eligible for GST benefits along with shopkeepers.
-The measure is intended to promote digital payments as the preferred option.
+The government in India is looking to mandate a QR code-based payment option using UPI at all shops and establishments with consumers opting for this method of payment eligible for GST benefits along with shopkeepers.
+The measure is intended to promote digital payments as the preferred option. india qr

 “We are looking at incentives for both, the shopkeeper or the restaurant owner as well as consumers,” an official told TOI.
 The move follows a goahead by the GST Council before the elections and now the details of the payment mechanism are being worked out at the official level with National Payments Corporation of India (NPCI) roped in to roll it out nationally.

 It will be mandatory for establishments beyond a certain threshold to offer the payment tool.
 The idea is to introduce the payment mechanism for B2C transactions and bring about behavioural change, said sources, but in the medium to long-term, QR codes may also be introduced on invoices.